tewidis/AOS/markdown/virtualization.md

             + Xen can swap machine page for a page the guest already owns instead of using a preallocated buffer
     * Disk I/O Virtualization
-        - Every VM has a ring for disk I/O
+        - Every VM has a ring for disk I/O (private to each guest)
         - No copying into Xen
         - Request from competing domains may be reordered to make the I/O throughput more efficient